johngardner87/wqpVisualizationTools/README.md

 # wqpVisualizationTools

-Developed by a team of data scientists and ecologists at Duke University, wqpVisualizationTools is an RShiny based visualization tool for US national water quality data.
+Developed by a team of data scientists and ecologists at Duke University, Pondr is an RShiny based visualization tool for US national water quality data.
 The web app provides a user-friendly interface to **explore**, **filter**, and **download** water quality and hydrology data from the [Water Quality Portal](https://www.waterqualitydata.us), [Watershed Boundary Dataset](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/watershed-boundary-dataset), and the [National Hydrography Dataset](https://www.usgs.gov/core-science-systems/ngp/national-hydrography).

 ---
 <!-- ## Motivation and target user groups